simonbesnard1/gedidb/README.md

 - **Improved performance and flexibility in querying profile variables**: will make it easier for users to analyse canopy structure profiles (e.g., RH metrics) at scale, which are currently among the most data-intensive GEDI products.

-- **Support for direct HDF5 access from AWS S3**: will enable `gediDB` to operate directly on cloud-hosted GEDI granules (e.g., on NASA’s MAAP infrastructure), avoiding the need for local downloads and reducing storage overhead.
-This work corresponds to [Issue #15](https://github.com/simonbesnard1/gedidb/issues/15) (“Allow direct h5 read w/o download”), which aims to let the `GEDIProcessor` access HDF5 files in an S3 bucket without intermediate steps.

 - **Expanded documentation and tutorials**: will benefit new users by lowering the entry barrier, providing clear end-to-end examples, and connecting scientific use cases to code snippets.

 - **Strengthened testing for reliability and maintainability**: supports developers and long-term users by ensuring that changes do not break existing workflows, and by increasing trust in the reproducibility of analyses built on `gediDB`.